Powerman95/FilterInteraction/README.md

 # FilterInteraction
-Simulate the interaction between a power converter and a filter using Scilab
+Simulate the interaction between a power converter and a filter using Scilab.

+The readme file is hereby updated.